Volunteering and Work Experience

 Do you like meeting people and helping your local community?

-Volunteers are a valued and integral part of our quality community services.
-As a volunteer you will be rewarded with personal satisfaction and the appreciation of both the Community Services team and the very important recipients of our Meals on Wheels service.
+Volunteering with Meals on Wheels is a great way to support your local community.
+As a volunteer you will be rewarded with personal satisfaction and the appreciation of the very important recipients of the Meals on Wheels service.

 Moving Murrindindi is a partnership program between Council and Community Accessability Inc.

-The program, set to hit the road in August 2019, aims to connect volunteer drivers with senior citizens, people with a disability or financially-disadvantaged members of our community who might be in need of a low-cost transport option.
+The program aims to connect volunteer drivers with senior citizens, people with a disability or financially-disadvantaged members of our community who might be in need of a low-cost transport option.

 With three community vehicles – one stationed at the Council office in each Alexandra, Kinglake and Yea – clients wishing to use the Moving Murrindindi service will be able to book a car and driver through Community Accessability Inc.